 Therapy is a journey that gives us the opportunity to find our genuine selves and ultimately become the best person we can be.
 Through therapy, profound and lasting change and growth can occur.
 I am a doctor of psychology as well as a licensed independent clinical social worker.
 I have deep expertise in working with addiction and recovery issues, alcoholism, as well as family, relationship, and couples issues.
 I have spent more than 20 years in the psychotherapy field.
 I work with adolescents and adults, in individual, family, and couple modalities.
 As a therapist, my approach to therapy is to meet you at your current place in life, and to support you to advance toward your objectives, work past obstacles, and attain supreme growth.
 I utilize various therapeutic approaches, comprising psychodynamic, cognitive-behavioral, and strength-based techniques.

 More Info About My Practice

 I have previously spoken at both national and international conferences, and on radio, television, and film about mental health addiction, relationship, and treatment issues.
 I have additionally worked as a consultant for the United States Congress in the area of substance abuse parity legislation.
-My bestselling books, "LIVE AND LOVE EACH DAY," "FROM ADDICTION TO RECOVERY," "PRACTICAL THERAPY," "HOW TO STAY TOGETHER," and "HOW TO HEAL EMOTIONAL TRAUMA, " and “7 KEYS TO PERSONAL IDENTITY “ are available through most online booksellers and on my website.
+My bestselling books, "LIVE AND LOVE EACH DAY," "FROM ADDICTION TO RECOVERY," "PRACTICAL THERAPY," "HOW TO STAY TOGETHER," "HOW TO HEAL EMOTIONAL TRAUMA, " and “7 KEYS TO PERSONAL IDENTITY “ are available through most online booksellers and on my website.
 Please visit my website, practicaltherapy.net to see television video clips of my various interviews.

 Specific Issue(s) I'm Skilled at Helping With